 Certified Machinery Safety Expert ®

-When it comes to industrial robot risk assessments, the risk assessment process should follow the guidance found in the international safety standard EN ISO 12100 Safety of machinery - General principles for design - Risk assessment and risk reduction and also EN ISO 10218-2 Robot and robotic devices.
-Safety requirements for industrial robots.
-Robot systems and integration.
+The risk assessment process for machinery should follow the guidance found in the international safety standard EN ISO 12100 Safety of machinery - General principles for design - Risk assessment and risk reduction.

 How we can help you

 We work with you to understand your machinery and offer guidance and support on how to achieve compliance.

 Inspecting your machinery / equipment in accordance with the applicable standards

 Estimating the level of risk associated with the hazards